codeigniter4/CodeIgniter4/user_guide_src/source/incoming/filters.rst

 $globals
 ========

-The second section allows you to define any filters that should be applied to every request made by the framework.
+The second section allows you to define any filters that should be applied to every valid request made by the framework.

 You should take care with how many you use here, since it could have performance implications to have too many run on every request.